Glibenclamide: Side effects

 Frequently reported side effects include: nausea, heartburn, weight gain, and bloating.
 The medication is also a major cause of medication-induced hypoglycemia.
 The risk is greater than with other sulfonylureas.

+Contraindications

 Glibenclamide may be not recommended in those with G6PD deficiency, as it may cause acute hemolysis.

 Pregnancy and breastfeeding

 It is generally not recommended during pregnancy but can be used during breastfeeding.

 Mechanism of action

-The medication works by binding to and inhibiting the ATP-sensitive potassium channels (KATP) inhibitory regulatory subunit sulfonylurea receptor 1 (SUR1) in pancreatic beta cells.
-This inhibition causes cell membrane depolarization, opening voltage-dependent calcium channels.
+The medication, a sulfonylurea, works by binding to and inhibiting the ATP-sensitive potassium channels (KATP) inhibitory regulatory subunit sulfonylurea receptor 1 (SUR1) in pancreatic beta cells.
+This inhibition causes cell membrane depolarization, opening voltage-dependent calcium Channels.

 This results in an increase in intracellular calcium in the pancreatic beta cell and subsequent stimulation of insulin release.

-After a cerebral ischemic insult, the blood–brain barrier is broken and glibenclamide can reach the central nervous system.
+After a stroke, the blood–brain barrier is broken and glibenclamide can reach the central nervous system.
 Glibenclamide has been shown to bind more efficiently to the ischemic hemisphere.
 Moreover, under ischemic conditions SUR1, the regulatory subunit of the KATP- and the NCCa-ATP-channels, is expressed in neurons, astrocytes, oligodendrocytes, endothelial cells and by reactive microglia.

-As per the research papers, this sulphonylurea drugs also has extra hepatic effects.
-It works by inhibiting the enzyme Carnityl Acyl Transferase I (CAT-I) indirectly which is present in the mitochondria.
+According to the research, this and other sulphonylurea drugs also have extra hepatic effects.
+It works by inhibiting the enzyme Carnityl Acyl Transferase I (CAT-I) indirectly, which is present in the mitochondria.
 This prevents the transport of long chain fatty acids into the mitochondria for beta-oxidation.
 This prevents hyperglycemia for which it is prescribed.